yuunoko/neovim-guide/README.md

 ### Running Arch Distro on WSL

-To install a Arch-based WSL on your machine, access the [Arch WSL](https://markdownlivepreview.com/).
+To install a Arch-based WSL on your machine, access the [Arch WSL](https://markdownlivepreview.com/) github repo.

 Find the Releases page and download `Arch.zip`.
 Now, extract the zip file and put all content in a new folder.
 Put that folder somewhere in your disk (e.g I've put mine in C:\ ).
 Now with PowerShell or CMD, go to the location you have put the folder and just simply run `arch` on the command line.